Down and Out (Tantric song)

-"Down and Out" is a song written and recorded by the American rock band, Tantric.
+"Down and Out" is a song written and recorded by the American rock band Tantric.
 The song was released on February 19, 2008, as the lead single from their third studio album titled The End Begins.
 "Down and Out" was the first new release without the founding members Todd Whitener, Jesse Vest, and Matt Taul after their departures from the band leaving singer Hugo Ferreira as the band's only original member.
-The song was also the first release on their new record label "Silent Majority Group" after parting ways with their first label Maverick Records in March of 2006.
+The song was also the first release on their new record label "Silent Majority Group" after parting ways with their first label Maverick Records in March 2006.

 Background and release

 "Down and Out" marked Tantric's first new release since a series of significant lineup changes that left lead singer Hugo Ferreira as the only remaining founding member, and the first release on the band's new label, Silent Majority Group.
 The band's restructuring began in 2005 when original bassist Jesse Vest departed to focus on family life and was replaced by Bruce LaFrance.
 Meanwhile, the band faced further instability when drummer Matt Taul was arrested on drug charges in early 2007 and sentenced to prison, leaving him unable to tour or record.

 The final blow to the band's original lineup came on May 8, 2007, after guitarist Todd Whitener announced his departure in a farewell statement posted on the band's official website.
-Whitener cited artistic stagnation, frustrations over the band’s declining commercial success, and struggles with their record label, Maverick Records, which ceased operations and closed around the same time.
-Coinciding with Whitener’s announcement, three unreleased songs from Tantric's upcoming third album they had begun working on, titled "Tantric III" were posted on the band's official MySpace page for fans to stream for free.
-However, the significance of this release was largely overshadowed by Whitener’s departure, casting uncertainty over the band’s future and influenced Ferreira to scrap the "Tantric III" album and begin creating a whole new album with new band members instead.
+Whitener cited artistic stagnation, frustrations over the band's declining commercial success, and struggles with their record label, Maverick Records, which ceased operations and closed around the same time.
+Coinciding with Whitener's announcement, three unreleased songs from Tantric's upcoming third album they had begun working on, titled "Tantric III" were posted on the band's official Myspace page for fans to stream for free.
+However, the significance of this release was largely overshadowed by Whitener's departure, casting uncertainty over the band's future and influenced Ferreira to scrap the Tantric III album and begin creating a whole new album with new band members instead.

 Determined to continue, Ferreira reformed the band with a completely new lineup featuring Erik Leonhardt as the new bassist, Joe Pessia as the new lead guitarist to replace Whitener, and Kevin Miller as the new drummer replacing Taul.
-Additionally, Ferreira added electric violinist Marcus Ratzenboeck as a full-time member, expanding the band’s musical direction and redefining its sound.
-With the new Tantric lineup established, Ferreira continued recording new material for the band's upcoming third album and shortly after, in late 2007, announced via the band's official MySpace page that Tantric had signed a new record deal with Silent Majority Group.
+Additionally, Ferreira added electric violinist Marcus Ratzenboeck as a full-time member, expanding the band's musical direction and redefining its sound.
+With the new Tantric lineup established, Ferreira continued recording new material for the band's upcoming third album and shortly after, in late 2007, announced via the band's official Myspace page that Tantric had signed a new record deal with Silent Majority Group.